Key highlights

 • Finalize your purchase by completing the payment.

-Transfer domains
+Transfer or consolidate domains easily

-Before transferring your domain to your Bluehost, ensure that it meets the necessary requirements.
+Before transferring your domain to Bluehost, ensure that it meets the necessary requirements.
 Your domain must be at least 60 days old and unlocked to proceed with the transfer.
-Additionally, update your contact information to ensure that your email and other details are current for transfer verification.
-Lastly, request the EPP code (authorization code) from your current registrar, as this is required to complete the transfer process.

 Step 1: Start the transfer in your Bluehost Account

-• Navigate to Domains or Marketplace, then select Start Transfer In.
+• Navigate to Domains or Marketplace, then select Start Transfer In

 • Enter your domain (without “www”) and submit.